New York attack: What we know

 - Hernán Diego Mendoza, Diego Enrique Angelini, Alejandro Damián Pagnucco, Ariel Erlij and Hernán Ferruchi were killed while celebrating the 30th anniversary of their graduation from their high school in Rosario, Argentina.

-- Another Argentine who was part of the group was injured in the attack.

-- A Belgian national was among those killed, and a German woman was injured.
+- Another Argentine who was part of the group was injured in the attack, as was a German woman who was not with the group.

 - Two victims died at Bellevue Hospital.